LuminateOne/laravel-revision-tracking/README.md

     }
 ])->first();

-// call `setAsRelationalRevision` to set relations with its child model manually,
+// if the $customer will not be updated call `setAsRelationalRevision` manually
-// if the $customer will not be updated
+// to set relations with its child model.
 $customer->setAsRelationalRevision();

 // Your logic here
 // assign new values to $customer, $order and $product

-// This one is equvilent to the $customer->push()
+// This is equvilent to the $customer->push()
 $customer->save();
 foreach($customer->order as $aOrder){
     $aOrder->save();